-The Group's revenue from contracts with customers are from electricity sales, an activity subject to a specific tariff model established by the prevailing regulatory framework, as explained in Note 3 to the accompanying financial statements.
-Consequently, revenue recognized in the year was estimated based on criteria and parameters stipulated by the current tariff model.
-Likewise, the estimates made by management of future cash flows used to calculate the recoverable amount of assets as well as the Group's capacity to settle its liabilities depend on meeting budgets prepared for the entire estimated useful life of energy production installations, including an estimate of revenue received primarily from the aforementioned tariff model.
-These factors have caused us to consider this issue a key audit matter.
+The Group's income arises almost entirely from the sale of electric energy, an activity subject to a specific remuneration model established in the prevailing regulatory framework, as explained in Note 3 to the accompanying consolidated financial statements.
+Consequently, income recognized in the year was estimated based on criteria and parameters established in the prevailing remuneration model.
+Likewise, the estimates made by Group Management for future cash flows, used to calculate the recoverable amount of assets as well as the Group's capacity to settle its liabilities, depend on meeting the budget forecasts prepared for the entire estimated useful life of the electric energy production installations operated by the Group, which include estimated revenue primarily receivable from the aforementioned prevailing regulatory framework.
+These factors have led us to consider this issue to be the most relevant in the audit.

+Our response

-Our response Our audit procedures have included, among others, the following:
+Our audit procedures included, amongst others, the following:

-- Reviewing the current tariff model and assessing the degree of compliance therewith. - Testing revenue recognition to verify the reasonableness of the estimates made based on regulatory changes during the year. - Verifying accounts payable and receivable from energy sales taking into account provisional and definitive settlements with the "CNMC" and from the intermediary during the year. - Checking that the current regulatory framework was taken into account when analyzing the recoverable amount of the Group's non-current assets. - Reviewing the disclosures included in the notes to the financial statements in conformity with the regulatory framework for financial reporting applicable to the Group.
+- Reviewing the prevailing regulatory framework and assessing the degree of compliance therewith. - Testing income recognition to verify the reasonableness of the estimates made based on regulatory changes during the year. - Verifying accounts payable and receivable from energy sales, taking into account provisional and definitive settlements with the CNMC (Spanish National Markets and Competition Commission) and the intermediary market agents during the year. - Verifying that the prevailing regulatory framework was taken into account when analyzing the recoverable amounts corresponding to the Group's non-current assets - Reviewing the disclosures in the notes to the consolidated financial statements in accordance with the applicable regulatory framework for financial reporting.

-Other information: consolidated management report
+Other information: Consolidated management report

-Other information refers exclusively to the 2023 consolidated management report, the preparation of which is the responsibility of the Parent's Sole Director and is not an integral part of the consolidated financial statements.
+Other information refers exclusively to the 2024 consolidated management report, preparation of which is the responsibility of the Parent's sole director and which does not form an integral part of the consolidated financial statements.

-Our audit opinion on the consolidated financial statements does not cover the consolidated management report.
-In conformity with prevailing audit regulations in Spain, our responsibility in terms of the consolidated management report is to assess and report on the consistency of the consolidated management report with the consolidated financial statements based on the knowledge of the Group we obtained while auditing the consolidated financial statements, and not including any information not obtained as evidence during the course of the audit.
-In addition, our responsibility is to assess and report on whether the content and presentation of the consolidated management report are in conformity with applicable regulations.
-If, based on the work carried out, we conclude that there are material misstatements, we are required to disclose them.,
+Thus, our audit opinion on the consolidated financial statements does not cover the consolidated management report.
+In conformity with prevailing audit regulations in Spain, our responsibility in terms of the consolidated management report is to assess and report on its consistency with the consolidated financial statements based on the knowledge of the Group we obtained during the audit of said consolidated financial statements, as well as assess and report on whether the content and presentation of the consolidated management report are consistent with applicable regulations.
+If, based on the work carried out, we conclude that there are material misstatements, we are required to disclose them.

-Based on the work performed, as described in the above paragraph, the information contained in the consolidated management report is consistent with that provided in the 2023 consolidated financial statements and their content and presentation are in conformity with applicable regulations.
+Based on the work performed, as described in the above paragraph, the information contained in the consolidated management report is consistent with that provided in the 2024 consolidated financial statements and their content and presentation are in conformity with applicable regulations.

-Parent's Sole Director responsibilities for the consolidated financial statements
+Responsibility of the Parent's sole director for the consolidated financial statements

-The Parent's Sole Director is responsible for the preparation of the accompanying consolidated financial statements so that they give a true and fair view of the equity, financial position and results of the Group, in accordance with the IFRS-EU and other provisions in the regulatory framework applicable in Spain, as explained in Note 2, and for such internal control as they determine is necessary to enable the preparation of the consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+The sole director of the Parent is responsible for the preparation of the accompanying consolidated financial statements so that they give a true and fair view of the consolidated equity, consolidated financial position, and consolidated results of the Group in accordance with IFRS-EU and the regulatory framework for financial information applicable to the Group in Spain, described in Note 2 to the accompanying consolidated financial statements, as well as for such internal control they determine necessary to enable preparation of consolidated financial statements free from material misstatement, whether due to fraud or error.